-We actually have many universal commissions.
-Christians were commanded to love your neighbor as yourself; one way we do this is by sharing the Good News with others.
-Believers can witness in many ways, like at work, through art, or on social media.
-In the Scriptures, we see people telling their family, friends, and neighbors about Jesus (John 4:28-29).
-Jesus told a man to share Gd’s good works with those in his hometown (Luke 8:38-39).
-The Gospel spreads out from saints wherever they are (Acts 8:4).
+In the Scriptures, we see people telling their family, friends, and neighbors about the Messiah (John 4:28-29).
+Jesus told a man to share his testimony with those in his hometown (Luke 8:38-39).
+The Gospel goes out from saints wherever they are (Acts 8:4).
 Some believers even helped set up local gatherings in their cities, with the help of apostles to ensure everything was okay.
-Of course, this doesn’t mean people can’t just meet up for prayer, etc (Acts 1:14;12:12).
-But, understand that gatherings should have a healthy biblical foundation and correct gov’t structure.
-They also need a rebuke or encouragement sometimes.
+Of course, this doesn’t mean saints can’t gather to prophesy, for prayer or communion (Acts 1:14;12:12).
+But, people need to be patient and self-reflective.
+Don’t start saying you’re a teacher or pastor if you’re not, which is clearly the case for many today.

 We may all be apostles in the general sense, but everyone does not hold the office of apostle.

 Are all apostles?
 Are all prophets?
 Are all teachers?
 Are all workers of miracles?
 Do all have gifts of healings?
 Do all speak with tongues?
 Do all interpret?
-1 Corinthians 12
+1 Corinthians

 Is this message too much for you?
 Time to walk away = John 6:66